latifa689/latifa689/README.md

 <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...

-I am passionate about **cybersecurity, networking, and software development**, with hands on experience in analyzing security incidents and designing defensive strategies for enterprise networks.
+I am interested in "cybersecurity, networking, and programming, and I am currently learning to analyze security incidents and practice network protection techniques in educational labs and courses".

 ```javascript